 2019: UMC is one of two hospitals in El Paso to care for victims of the Aug.
 3 shooting that killed 23 El Pasoans.
 UMC’s expertise in trauma care ensured all of the victims who arrived at the hospital alive on that day survived and are with us today.

 2020: Though the main campus Emergency Department was expanded and modernized numerous times, UMC introduced its first satellite emergency departments.
-The state-of-the-art emergency departments, located in east and west El Paso, are equipped with the latest medical equipment and technology available, serving more than 300,000 people.
+The state-of-the-art emergency departments, located in east and northeast El Paso, are equipped with the latest medical equipment and technology available, serving more than 300,000 people.
+Both UMC Emergency Departments offer pharmacy services and full access to UMC’s Scherr Legate Level 1 Trauma Center.

 2020-2021: UMC becomes the foremost hospital in El Paso to provide vaccinations for the El Paso community in response to the ongoing COVID-19 pandemic; the largest public health crisis since the pandemic of 1917, when the hospital was only two years old.